 Solo 100 mile competitors will ride all three loops.
 Team riders can strategically choose which loops they will ride.

-There will be a time cut-off checkpoint at the summit of Boreas Pass on Loop 3.
+Time Checkpoint at Boreas Pass / Section House: There will be a time cut-off checkpoint at the summit of Boreas Pass on Loop 3.
 All racers must get over Boreas Pass by 4:30pm to complete loop 3.
-Racers not reaching this checkpoint by 4:30 pm will be turned around here and given a finishing time based on their last checkpoint record.
+Racers not reaching this checkpoint by 4:30 pm will be turned around, thus not completing the race.

 Entry Fees: